How to Store Your Leather Bags Properly

 AVOID MOISTURE

-Protect your leather bags from excess moisture — it can cause damage to the leather.
+Protect your leather bags from excess moisture—it can damage the leather.
 Avoid using them in rainy or highly humid conditions, and be cautious of spills or splashes.
-If your bag gets wet, gently pat it with a soft cloth and allow it to air-dry naturally.
+If your bag gets wet, gently pat it with a soft cloth and let it air dry naturally.

 HANDLE WITH CLEAN HANDS